Ask a doctor about a prescription for DEXKETOPROFEN TARBIS 25 mg ORAL SOLUTION GRANULES

-Dexketoprofen TARBIS 25 mg Powder for Oral Solution EFG
+Dexketoprofen TARBIS 25 mg Granules for Oral Solution EFG

-Dexketoprofeno TARBIS is a pain reliever belonging to the group of medications known as nonsteroidal anti-inflammatory drugs (NSAIDs).
-It is used for the short-term symptomatic treatment of mild to moderate acute pain, such as acute muscle pain or joint pain, menstrual pain (dysmenorrhea), dental pain.
+Dexketoprofen TARBIS is a pain reliever belonging to the group of medications known as non-steroidal anti-inflammatory drugs (NSAIDs).
+It is used for the short-term symptomatic treatment of acute pain of mild or moderate intensity, such as acute muscle or joint pain, menstrual pain (dysmenorrhea), or toothache.

 Do not take Dexketoprofeno TARBIS